 However, if you will be here for the weekend when most business travelers check out, you may find excellent deals on rates, and you can't beat the location.

-Bordered by Boston's Waterfront, Theatre District, Freedom Trail, and Faneuil Hall Marketplace, the Financial District gives you easy access to some of our top attractions.
+Bordered by Boston's Waterfront, Theatre District, Freedom Trail, and Faneuil Hall Marketplace, the Financial District gives you easy access to some of our top attractions and restaurants.

 If you fly into Boston Logan Airport, getting to most of these hotels is easy assuming your bag has wheels: just hop on a water taxi to Downtown, and then walk to your hotel.

 Here are our top recommended Financial District hotels, in a variety of price ranges.
 You'll find everything from sophisticated elegance in iconic historic buildings to sleek decor and waterfront locations.

 Prepare to be thrilled by the ultra-charming Langham Hotel, located in the heart of Boston's Financial District.

 Step out the front door, and you'll be in one of the city's most elegant gardens in Post Office Square.